Tuesday, February 2, 2016

 To soothe the Wood element, and bring it out of Metal's abusive orbit, you use small amounts of sour foods and plenty of green foods.
 These foods help Wood energy to "unstick" itself.
 And stuck energy is a big issue in the particularly severe Metal overbalances.
 Getting that energy to move allows a person to release their sometimes irrational thoughts and allow other people to help them.

 Finally, Water element, which is the Kidney and Bladder meridians in people and animals, is nourished by Metal.
 Often this energy is weak in the person with an unbalanced Metal energy because the energy gets stuck and refuses to nourish Water.
-Alternatively, it pushes so much energy into the Water element that its function of providing the oomph for willpower becomes overpronounced, and the poor person cannot allow anyone or anything, including objective reality, to circumvent his or her own will.
+Since Water element deals with the relationship with the unknown, the unconscious, and fear, intense anxiety and timidity can result.
+Alternatively, it pushes so much energy into the Water element that its function of providing the oomph for willpower becomes over-pronounced, and the poor person cannot allow anyone or anything, including objective reality, to circumvent his or her own will.
 Grounding the Water element and using the other tips here allow willpower to move to appropriate self-care instead of sometimes arbitrarily strict rules in diet, cleanliness, or other behaviors.

 Strengthening Water element can be done by adding small amounts of sea salt or elements from the ocean.
 Fish, seaweeds, or adding sea or other unprocessed salt to your food can help.
 Giving yourself plenty of downtime to meditate, daydream, and have unstructured thought is also important.
 Water element has the most connection to the subconscious mind in Chinese medicine.
 As such, it deals with the underlying fears and emotions that stir problems in all the elements, including Metal.
 Nourishing it gives your body the reserves and feeling of grounding you need to improve any emotional or physical condition.